DegreeBachelor of Science with a major in Data Science

 Chair, Department of Mathematical Sciences

 The Data Science Bachelor of Science degree program inspires students to become innovators who make impactful contributions through data analysis, modeling, computation, and simulation.
 The program fosters flexible and creative approaches for problem solving and the ability to gain insights about complex relationships and interdependencies, and to describe and communicate these insights for prediction and decision making.

-In recent years the explosion of data in a wide range of fields has created a wealth of opportunities for data science professionals.
-Indeed, there are few if any fields in which the tools of data science are not increasingly relied upon, and the demand for people with the right skills continues to grow.
+In recent years the explosion of data in a wide range of fields has created a wealth of opportunities for data science professionals, and the demand for people with the right skills continues to grow.
 The Data Science B.S. program at UNE gives you the opportunity to apply your passion for mathematical modeling and computing to problems involving the analysis of data and the design of models for extracting information, making predictions, and for decision-making.
-Beginning with foundational mathematics, statistics, and computing, you will develop techniques in data mining, statistical and machine learning, predictive modeling, and data visualization.
-Industry partnerships with local employers provide opportunities to refine your expertise through project based learning experiences throughout the curriculum as well as in a senior practicum.
-These partnerships have also created pathways to permanent employment for our graduates.
+Beginning with foundational mathematics, statistics, and computing, you will develop techniques in visualization, machine learning, and data mining.
+Industry partnerships with local employers provide opportunities to apply these techniques and refine your expertise through project based learning experiences throughout the curriculum as well as in a senior practicum.

 |MAT 150 - Statistics for Life Sciences||3|

 |DSC 205 - Introduction to Data Analysis and Modeling||3|

 |MAT 315 - Applied Mathematics w/ Differential Equations||3|

 |DSC 270 - Data Structures||3|

 |DSC 325 - Programming II||3|